 In October 2000, the Lord spoke again during a Sunday morning service and told Superintendent Hunt that within the next 48 hours he would see Him move on the church’s behalf.
 Within 48 hours, the doors were opened for New Community Church of God in Christ to move to its current location.
 As Superintendent Hunt goes about establishing the church, he continues to seek God for His counsel, His wisdom and most of all, His direction.

 Today, Superintendent and Evangelist Hunt’s commitment to the Lord and active participation in the ministry allows them to minister together, as well as individually, in spreading the gospel of Jesus Christ.
 Superintendent Hunt currently serves as the overseer of C. L. McCoy Memorial District as well as the Administrative Assistant of Community and Governmental Affairs to Bishop Joel Lyles, Prelate of the Greater Maryland First Jurisdiction.
 He also serves as the President and Chief Executive Officer of the New Community Development Corporation.
 Having the community in mind, Superintendent Hunt served two terms as President of the Ministers Alliance of Charles County and Vicinity, and has completed 6 years as a member of the Charles County Government’s Local Management Board.
 As Superintendent Hunt continues to bridge faith groups with community and government affairs, he currently serves as Vice President for Coalition of Metropolitan Minister’s Alliance (COMMA).
 This alliance encompasses faith groups working together from the Virginia, Maryland and Washington DC metropolitan area.

-Pastor and First Lady Hunt are blessed to have three loving children: Maurice, Michael and Kimberly; two God given daughters-in-law: Alaina and Latashia; and their three wonderful grandchildren of whom they are so proud of: Simone, Stephen and Shane.
+Pastor and First Lady Hunt are blessed to have three loving children: Maurice, Michael and Kimberly; two God given daughters-in-law: Alaina and Latashia; and their four wonderful grandchildren of whom they are so proud of: Simone, Stephen, Shane and Salena.